ReneSena/find-your-github/README.md

 ## Objective

-This is app has as objective show profile details of a person with base in your username the GitHub.
+This is app has as objective to show profile details of a person with base in your GitHub.

 ## Tools

 - ReactJs
 - Typescript
+- Styled Components
 - Jest
 - Testing Library
-- Material UI
 - Editor Config

 ## Running the project